Marco77-ops/LogisticSystem/demo_script.md

 docker-compose ps
 ```

-You should see all services (shipmentservice, scanservice, deliveryservice, analyticservice, notificationservice) running along with Kafka, Zookeeper, and PostgreSQL.
+You should see all services (shipmentservice, scanservice, deliveryservice, analyticservice, notificationviewservice) running along with Kafka, Zookeeper, and PostgreSQL.

 ## Step 2: Create a Shipment
 Create a new shipment by sending a POST request to the Shipment Service: